ParthenosWP4/SSK/doc/1_ssktei.rst

 * The attribute type is required.
 Its values are taken from the Zotero item types, plus SSK specific values.
 Possible values are:

-  * spec: the specification, of a standard for instance.
+  * spec: the specification (normative document) of a standard;
-  * report: technical reports
+  * report: technical reports;
-  * blog: blog posts
+  * blog: blog posts;
-  * tutorial: tutorials or guidelines
+  * tutorial: tutorials or guidelines;
-  * script: Scripts and code samples
+  * code: Scripts and code samples;
-  * paper: Scholarly papers
+  * paper: Scholarly papers;
-  * library: Computing libraries
+  * library: Computing libraries;
-  * tool: a link to a service or a software useful for a given step.
+  * tool: a link to a service or a software useful for a given step;
-  * database:
+  * database: a link to a database;
-  * method
-  * bibliography
-  * schema
+  * bibliography: A list of bibliographic references
+  * schema: data models and schemas
+  * tool: Computing tool, software;
+  * service: Curating or hosting service.

 *  the source attribute in ref is used by the SSK to record where the full information about the resource is stored, and that the SSK queries.
 The values are a semi-closed list.
 The source attribute has for possible values: